oac-tree/oac-tree/doc/coreinstructions.rst

      - no
      - number of children to fail for the parallel sequence to fail

 For a parallel sequence with `N` children, the defaults of the above thresholds are `N` and `1` respectively.
 The sum of both thresholds will always be made to not exceed `N + 1` as that would lead to an undetermined status of the parallel sequence.
+If needed, that means that the real failure threshold could be made smaller than is indicated in the attribute.

 .. note::